THE CHARGED VOID

-The charged void zooms in on the formal characteristics of the city, especially the relationship between the built object and the space between these objects.
-Space or void has as much, as buildings, form and presence.
+The Charged Void zooms in on the formal characteristics of the city, especially the relationship between the built objects and the space between these objects.
+Space or void are of equal importance as buildings in terms of form and presence.

-Located in the heart of the Spaarndammerbuurt in Amsterdam, well-known for its challenging architecture of the Amsterdam School, the project explores the relationship between the individual and the whole and between private interiors and public open spaces.
+Located in the heart of the Spaarndammerbuurt in Amsterdam, well-known for its architecture in the style of the Amsterdam School, the project explores the relationship between the individual and the whole, and between private interiors and public open spaces.
 By adding a new public open space in the neighbourhood and by introducing three new gates, the project encourages the understanding of the Spaarndammerbuurt as a spatial sequence of rooms.
-The painting of Magritte, In praise of dialectics, illustrates precisely the spatial sequence.
-The distinction between the inside and outside becomes less explicit and an interesting ambiguity arises.
+The painting of Magritte, In praise of dialectics, illustrates the spatial sequence in which the distinction between the inside and the outside becomes less explicit.
+An interesting ambiguity subsequently arises.

-Within the boundaries of the architectural volume, the 101 units benefit of a diversity of floor plans form 38 m2 to 250 m2.
-Living as a conglomeration of social, professional and commercial activities.
+Within the boundaries of the architectural volume, the 101 units benefit of a diversity of floor plans and difference in size: from 38 m2 to 250 m2.
+Living is seen as a conglomeration of social, professional and commercial activities.

-Afstudeercommissie: Jan Peter Wingender (mentor), Jarrik Ouburg en Anne Dessing.
-Toegevoegde leden t.b.v. het examen: Bart Bulter en Jeroen van Mechelen.
+Graduation committee: Jan Peter Wingender (mentor), Jarrik Ouburg and Anne Dessing.
+Additional members for the exam: Bart Bulter and Jeroen van Mechelen.